johndoecorporation/johndoecorporation.github.io/_posts/2023-10-18-Shellcode-Injection.md

 ```
 <br>

-* Marshal.Copy: Copy shellcode byte to `destination memory block`.
-It's used to for moving the shellcode bytes to te `allocate memory` that we did with VirtualAlloc.
+* Marshal.Copy: Copy shellcode byte to destination memory block.
+It's used to for moving the shellcode bytes to te allocate memory that we did with VirtualAlloc.

 ```cs
 Marshal.Copy(byte[] source,